-Students who achieve the best score improvements almost all do 12 or more once-weekly meetings.
+Students who achieve the best score improvements complete 12 or more once-weekly meetings.
 Therefore, preparation should begin three to four months before the test date.
-Meeting more than twice weekly is generally not a good idea, as students do not have the necessary time to practice and retain the information.
+Meeting more than twice weekly is generally not a recommended, as students do not have the necessary time to practice and retain the information.

 How about meeting just a few times before the test to discuss strategy?

-This plan is not generally recommended except for high-scoring students (2000 or above), or students who want to focus on one very specific area (like the essay).
-There are not shortcuts to SAT success.
-Students who score in the middle range (1400-1800) will need more than just a few sessions to see the results that they want.
+This plan is not generally recommended except for high-scoring students, or students who want to focus on one very specific area of the exam.
+There are not shortcuts to success.
+Students who score in the middle range will need more than just a few sessions to see the results that they want.

 How many times should I take the SAT/ACT?